MattiaFanan/CL-DriverIdentification/README.md

 ## ⚙️ Usage

-To execute the our framework, start by cloning the repository:
+To execute to our framework, start by cloning the repository:

 ```bash
 git clone https://github.com/MattiaFanan/CL-DriverIdentification.git